JustAnyones/Plugin-creator-website/docs/docs/draft-types/swat.md

 ### frame animation indices
 ::: type: integer[][]

+Animation indices are used to specify which animations should be visible for which frames.

 ### frames
 ::: type: Frame[]

+Graphic frames definition of the draft.

+At least one frame has to be given.
+If multiple frames are given, player may select one of them in the game.

 Required unless you are using a composition.

 ### frames winter
 ::: type: Frame[]

+Works the same as [frames](#frames), but during winter time.
+If you define it you have to provide the same number of frames as in [frames](#frames).

 ### free build time skip
 ::: type: boolean